manishma/IZWebFileManager/ReadMe.md

 Added features:

 1. **Custom Upload Manager**.
 In CkEditor Sample a Custom File Manager is used (based upon popular FineUploader) that implement drag and drop functionality.
+2. **HTML Editors interface**.
+File Browser is ready to use.
+You need only to configure your preferred editor for an custom file browser (specific instructions and samples are provided).
+Go to site for more informations.
-2. **Custom toolbar button**.
+3. **Custom toolbar button**.
 I added to File Manager toolbar a custom button the show images in a bootstrap modal.

 ## Notes ##
 The project use various external resources: